benbalter/wordpress-plugin-tests/readme.md

 Note
 ----
-There's a seperate branch [`setup.sh`](https://github.com/benbalter/wordpress-plugin-tests/tree/setup) which contains setup and config files which are pulled down on the fly when testing
+There's a separate branch [`setup.sh`](https://github.com/benbalter/wordpress-plugin-tests/tree/setup) which contains setup and config files which are pulled down on the fly when testing

 Alternate Setup
 ---------------